testinfected/molecule/README.md

 });
 ```

-If you don't provide any verbs, _map_ will match on the path, whatever the verb used.
+If you don't provide any verbs, _map_ will match on all verbs.

 ### Dynamic Parameters